sadieleob/k3s-multipass/README.md

 **Load Balancer Implementation**

-The defautl [***ServiceLB***](https://docs.k3s.io/networking#service-load-balancer) Load Balancer is being used, as we hit several issues with Calico 3.21 not being compatible with Metal-LB as described [here](https://metallb.universe.tf/configuration/calico/).
+Initially, MetalLB was tested to provide LB-type Service support in K3s but since the version 3.18 of Calico, [MetalLB has limited integration with Calico](https://metallb.universe.tf/configuration/calico/), so it was decided to go with the default [***ServiceLB***](https://docs.k3s.io/networking#service-load-balancer) Load Balancer.
 For further details on how ServiceLB works please refer to the [documentation](https://docs.k3s.io/networking#how-servicelb-works).

 **Installing Istio Service Mesh 1.17.2**